 About Christ Church Cathedral

-Christ Church Cathedral is the cathedral of the diocese of Oxford, which consists of the counties of Oxford, Buckinghamshire and Berkshire.
+Christ Church Cathedral is the cathedral of the Diocese of Oxford, which, broadly speaking, covers the counties of Oxford, Buckinghamshire and Berkshire.
 It is also the chapel of Christ Church at the University of Oxford.

 The regular pattern of worship at Christ Church Cathedral

 6.00pm Evening Prayer – Choral Evensong (1662)

 On Mondays, Evening Prayer is either a said service or, during university term time, sung by the College Choir.
 On Thursdays, the evening service is usually a Choral Eucharist.